 These rollers have a harsh, raspy call that lasts less than a second but may be quickly repeated.
 The pitch does not vary, and the tone has a rattling quality.
 While mostly silent, they are more vocal during the breeding season or when they feel their territory is threatened.

 These birds are typically solitary or are found in pairs, but may stay in small family groups during the winter months.
-They perch on high vantage points at the very tops of trees and poles, and stay still while watching for prey to approach.
-After dropping onto a victim, they may beat their prey against a rock or on the ground to kill it before swallowing it whole.
 All rollers, including the lilac-breasted, are known for their acrobatic, agile flight, aided by the tail streamers they are able to use as rudders while flying.

 These are monogamous birds believed to mate for life.
 The male's courtship displays include stunning flight dives with a rolling or rocking quality as well as loops and twists.
 These are cavity-nesting birds that usurp old kingfisher or woodpecker holes from 6-30 feet above the ground, and will occasionally nest in empty termite mounds.
 Both genders aggressively defend their nesting territory, even chasing off much larger raptors and other predators.

-These birds do not typically stay in areas near human habitation, but leaving isolated trees or poles available for tall perches can tempt them to visit, especially in less populated areas.
+These birds do not typically stay near human habitation, but leaving isolated trees or poles available for tall perches can tempt them to visit, especially in less populated regions.
 Where other nesting sites are scarce, they may use nesting boxes.
-In the field, they are unafraid when humans approach and it can be easy to get spectacular views.
+In the field, they are unafraid when humans approach and it can be easy to get spectacular views and photographs.

 These birds are not considered threatened or endangered, though habitat preservation can help keep their population numbers stable.
 Poaching for the pet trade is a minor threat that can have severe consequences for local breeding populations.